 Under the A&R 2015 Plan, the number of shares of common stock reserved for issuance thereunder automatically increases on January 1st of each year, for a period of 10 years commencing on January 1, 2017 and ending on (and including) January 1, 2026, to an amount equal to 20% of the Company's fully-diluted shares as of December 31st of the preceding calendar year.
 Notwithstanding the foregoing, the Company's board of directors may act prior to January 1st of a given year to provide that there will be no January 1st increase in the shares reserved for such year, or that the increase in shares reserved for such year will be less than would have otherwise been allowed under the provision.
-Effective January 1, 2018, 415,077 shares were added to the A&R 2015 Plan under the share reserve provision for a total share reserve of 2,815,077 shares as of March 31, 2018.
+Effective January 1, 2018, 415,077 shares were added to the A&R 2015 Plan under the share reserve provision.
+On April 9, 2018, the Company's board of directors adopted, and on May 22, 2018, the Company's stockholders approved, an amendment to the A&R 2015 Plan to increase the number of shares reserved under the A&R 2015 Plan by 300,000 shares to make such shares available for grant in 2018.
+As a result, the total share reserve as of June 30, 2018 was 3,115,077 shares.